corrode/corrode.github.io/content/blog/foundational-software/index.md

 Just because we focus on foundational software doesn't mean we can't do other things.
 But the focus is to make sure that Rust stays true to its roots.

-## Systems That You Plan To Maintain For Years To Come
+## Systems You Plan To Maintain For Years

 So, what *is* foundational software?